 Adopted in 1986 following the Chernobyl nuclear plant accident, this Convention establishes a notification system for nuclear accidents which have the potential for international transboundary release that could be of radiological safety significance for another state.
 This Convention aims to strengthen international cooperation in order to provide relevant information about nuclear accidents as early as necessary.
 States party commit that, in the event of a nuclear accident that may have transboundary radiological consequences, they will notify countries that may be affected and the IAEA, and provide relevant information on the development of the accident.
 In turn, the IAEA informs other states that may be physically affected and relevant international organizations of a notification received and promptly provides other information on request.
-Each state Party and the IAEA have identified 24-hour warning points to which a notifications and verify information provided.
+Each state Party and the IAEA have identified 24-hour warning points to which a notification can be directed, as well as competent authorities who are authorized to send notifications and verify information provided.
 The IAEA maintains an up-to-date list of such authorities and warning points and provides it to states parties, member states and relevant international organizations.